ozguryazilimas/wp-postane/basic-comment-quicktags/readme.txt

 = Why only those tags? =

 After careful consideration, and a long review of my users, those are the only ones they ever use!
 If you have a reasonable argument why I should add in others, I'll listen.
+Thus far, the only suggestion interesting was 'code' and I determined people won't use that unless they know about it, and thus are capable to entering it manually.

 = Will you add in options to pick and chose our tags? =